 Vector and Matrix are Mathematical quantities used in linear algebra.
-Vector is a quantity that includes magnitude and direction like velocity, displacement.
+Vector is a quantity that includes magnitude and direction like velocity, and displacement.

 Vector vs Matrix

-Vector is a quantity that is represented by a letter with an arrow on top to distinguish it from other mathematical quantities.
+A vector is a quantity that is represented by a letter with an arrow on top to distinguish it from other mathematical quantities.
 It represents magnitude and direction.

 Matrix is denoted by upper case letters in brackets or parentheses.
 It is a rectangular array of numbers with elements or entries in it.
-It has a row vector and column vector which forms a matrix.
+It has a row vector and column vector, which forms a matrix.

 Comparison Table